JasiekLewandowski/JasiekLewandowski/README.md

 ### Hello! 👋
-Huh! 💦 So glad you found my repository!
-So hard to break through the crowds of other juniors!
-Stop for a moment and let me tell you about myself and why I can be exactly the person you are looking for.
+I'm so happy you found my repository!
+It's really hard to break through the crowds of other juniors 💦 Now that you are here let me tell you about myself and why I can be exactly the person you are looking for.

-## My name is Jasiek Lewandowski
+## My name is Jasiek Lewandowski but people call me... the Filmmaker-Programmer-Man!!! 🌌